 I work as a programmer at Paradox Development Studio, where I also did my Master thesis.
 For my thesis, I created a method for testing networked lockstep games for synchronisation problems using Python and C++, and evaluated it on the game Europa Universalis IV.
 I have created a couple of simplistic games like Another Game on my spare time using Java and Slick2D.

 My latest finished game is a variant of Snake written in Lua using the LÖVE library.
-It is called Lua Love Snake, and you can check it out at its GitHub page.
-I have also made a simple text-based adventure game in C++ at KTH.
-My current game project is made in C++ using the SFML library.
+It’s called Lua Love Snake, and you can check it out at its GitHub page.
+I’ve also made a simple text-based adventure game in C++ at KTH, and I’ve dabbled with the SFML C++ game library.

 During one summer I worked as a web developer at 5 Monkeys, where I continued the development of a website for a major chain of building suppliers.
 We exclusively used open source technologies like Python, Django and PostgreSQL.